r-Larch/dotnet-mammoth-core/README.md

 # This is a fork of `mwilliamson/dotnet-mammoth`

-The original author stoped maintaining the package.
+The original author stoped maintaining the package.<br>
 This fork provides a `.NET Core` port of the original package.

+`dotnet-mammoth` is a dotnet port of `mwilliamson/java-mammoth` where the main work is done.<br>
+The nuget package version indicates the version of the original java-mammoth provided in the release.

 # Mammoth .docx to HTML converter for .NET